 - Vacation and Sick Leave

-Quality Assurance Auditor performing CGMP audits of documentation supporting the manufacture and testing of a biopharmaceutical drug.
-Audits of suppliers and vendors of materials and services will be required and overnight travel to these locations will be required.
-Weekend and evening work will be required.
+Quality Assurance Auditor performs CGMP audits of documentation supporting the manufacture and testing of a biopharmaceutical drug and audits of suppliers and vendors of materials and services .
+Reports to the Manager of Quality Assurance

 The Assistant/Associate Immunologist will assist in the day-to-day activities related to the QC testing of Leukocyte Interleukin, Injection (LI) under current Good Manufacturing Practices (cGMP) for clinical application, and QC equipment/facilities operations and maintenance.